kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-04-change-max-in-flight-in-sub.md

 ## Create a Workload

-First, create a sample Function that prints out the received event to console:
+First, create a sample Function that prints out the received event to console.
+To simulate prolonged event processing, in this example, the Function waits for 5 seconds before returning the response.

 <div tabs name="Deploy a Function" group="create-workload">
   <details open>